google/rekall/docs/Manual/Plugins/Windows/PEDump.md

 ---
+abstract: Dump a PE binary from memory.
+args: {address_space: The address space to use., image_base: 'The address of the image
+    base (dos header). (type: IntParser)

+    * Default: 0', out_fd: A file like object to write the output., out_file: The file name to write.}
+class_name: PEDump
+epydoc: rekall.plugins.windows.procdump.PEDump-class.html
 layout: plugin
+module: rekall.plugins.windows.procdump
 title: pedump
-abstract: |
-  Dump a PE binary from memory.

-epydoc: rekall.plugins.windows.procdump.PEDump-class.html
-args:
-  address_space: ''
-  image_base: 'The address of the image base (dos header).'
-  out_fd: ''
-  out_file: 'The file name to write.'
-  pid: 'One or more pids of processes to select.'
-  eprocess: 'Kernel addresses of eprocess structs.'
-  phys_eprocess: 'Physical addresses of eprocess structs.'
-  proc_regex: 'A regex to select a process by name.'
-  method: 'Method to list processes (Default uses all methods).'

 ---

 Windows executable files (PE Files) are mapped into memory from disk.
 This